bridgecrew-perf6/deployqdb/README.md

 ## Requirements

-Tested on a Digital Ocean droplet running Ubuntu 20.04 and python 3.8 (should work fine elsewhere tho).
+Tested on a Digital Ocean droplet running Ubuntu 20.04 and python 3.8 (should work fine elsewhere though).
 Requires:

 * [docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)
 * [minikube](https://minikube.sigs.k8s.io/docs/start/)
 * add QuestDB image to docker `docker pull questdb/questdb`
 * pip (if it's not on the host already)

-If MiniKube is up you should get something like:
+If MiniKube is up and running correctly you should get something like:

 ```
 $ minikube kubectl get all